 See our general advice for partying safely.

 Backpacking is a rite of passage for Aussies.
-What an awesome opportunity to explore the countries and cultures of the world!
+It's an awesome opportunity to explore the countries and cultures of the world!

-Just be smart about staying safe and taking care of your health while you're away.
+Be smart about staying safe and taking care of your health while you're away.
 It gets expensive when things go wrong.
-Even a quick trip to a hospital can costs 1000s per day.
-Surely, you'd rather spend that kind of money on something else, right?
+Even a quick trip to a hospital can cost $1000s per day.
+Surely you'd rather spend that kind of money on something else, right?

 See our general advice for backpackers and budget travellers.